luigifcruz/pisdr-image/README.md

 # 🥧 PiSDR: The SDR Linux Distro for Your Pi
 #### Modified Raspbian image with the latest SDR software pre-installed and ready to go.
-Compatible with every Raspberry Pi.
+Compatible with every Pi.

 [![Github All Downloads](https://img.shields.io/github/downloads/luigifreitas/pisdr-image/total)]()
 [![Github Latest Version](https://img.shields.io/github/v/release/luigifreitas/pisdr-image)]()

-The PiSDR is a Raspbian based operating system for the Raspberry Pi pre-loaded with multiple Software Defined Radio software.
+The PiSDR is a Raspbian based operating system for the Pi pre-loaded with multiple Software Defined Radio software.
 It was created to serve as a fast and reliable bootstrap for SDR projects.

 ## Documentation
 This is a single person project with limited time and resources to acquire expensive SDRs.
 Only radios validated by tests are supported by this image.
 This is a limitation to maintain a certain level of quality.
 If you are a vendor and want your SDR supported by this image, consider donating one unit to the project.
 The latest version of the PiSDR supports every Raspberry Pi model (Zero, 1, 2, 3 and 4).